-This training assists caregiver in providing nutritious snacks to young children that meet USDA guidelines, talking with parents about nutrition, and resources to make informed choices.
+This training assists caregivers in the knowledge of providing nutritious snacks that meet USDA guidelines to young children, talking with parents about nutrition, and resources to make informed choices.
 With the increase in obesity rates and the concomitant health problems, such as diabetes, proper nutrition in the early years plays a significant role in the health and development of young children.